spencertipping/www/datacenter.md

 ```

 That sounds like a lot, but EC2 prices for similar hardware are much higher per
 hour.
-There are cheaper ones down the page, but anything with >100GB of memory
+Anything with >100GB of memory is over $1:
-is over $1/hour:

 ![image](http://storage9.static.itmages.com/i/17/0608/h_1496924691_3768431_b3128d7946.png)

 If you ran the `r4.4xlarge`, the cheapest >100GB machine, for a month you'd
-have a much higher bill -- enough to buy your own server in fact:
+have enough to buy your own server:

 ```sh
 $ units -t '1.064 USD/hour' USD/month
 777.2354
 ```

+That also isn't counting any data transfer costs.
+In addition to the Amazon
+data-out $0.10/GB, I found out that CenturyLink (and most ISPs most likely) is
+very unhappy if you download 2TB of data in a month.
+So I can't treat a remote
+server as being similarly available even though my connection bandwidth is
+theoretically high enough.

-## Practical considerations: amps, heat, and noise
+## Practical considerations: power, heat, and noise
 There are two issues around power:

 1. Residential power isn't especially reliable -- we probably get three or four
-   multi-second outages per year
+   multi-second outages per year, plus weird voltage sags every now and then
 2. If your servers share a circuit with other stuff, you could easily hit a
    breaker limit

 I did a power+disk stress test on all four servers and got up to 1380W of the
 1800W breaker limit, so that leaves just 3.5 amps for the washer, chest
 freezer, ceiling light, and water softener that share the circuit.
 This means I
-can't realistically build out this setup any further.
+can't realistically build out this setup any further and I should probably
+suspend CPU-heavy stuff when we're running the laundry.

-If you're just running one or two servers, though, you're unlikely to overload
+If you're just running one or two servers, though, you'll probably be fine.
+Any
-stuff.
-Any power issues you run into are probably going to be caused by
+power issues you run into are probably going to be caused by [homemade chaos
-[homemade chaos
 monkeys](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey).

 ![image](http://storage2.static.itmages.com/i/17/0608/h_1496928747_9496741_92706f5d35.jpeg)

 ### Dealing with heat
 Servers are space heaters, and 900W is about equivalent to a 1-square-meter
 skylight in full sun.
-Our laundry room is about 20F warmer than the rest of the
+Our laundry room is about 20-30F warmer than the rest of
-house, often just above 100F.
-The servers also heat the adjacent guest bath to
+the house, often just above 100F -- and the adjacent guest bath stays about 90F
-about 90F -- interior walls aren't insulated.
+because interior walls aren't insulated.

-For the most part it isn't a bad situation for the servers themselves; heat
+For the most part the heat isn't a bad situation for the servers themselves;
-radiates proportionally to the temperature difference so the room doesn't have
+heat radiates proportionally to the temperature difference so the room doesn't
-runaway thermal problems.
+have runaway thermal problems.
 But a couple of things to keep in mind:

 1. Hotspots - you want the hot air to travel as far as possible before reaching
    the intake vents (or I guess more specifically, you want it to cool down as